MacPhage/binaries/README.md

 binaries
 ========

-Mirrors to some cool binaries
+Mirrors to some cool binaries, the authors and other information of which are listed per binary.